sirech/talk-applications-instead-of-libraries/presentation.md

 ---

-## You can guess that it didn't quite work
+## You can guess it didn't work for us

 ???